Thursday, May 4, 2023

 Actual Price: $36

-Conclusion: If you are seeking out a good rum experience and education you should try this.
+Conclusion: If you seek an excellent rum experience and education, try this.
 Rums are broken down into innumerable categories from color to country to age to language to the method of distillation to everything under the sun.
-Your best rum bartender couldn't narrow down rum into less than 10 categories.
-There are other rums within similar categories that will do the job in place of this in cocktails but this boy has some depth of character.
+Your best rum bartender couldn't narrow rum into fewer than 10 categories.
+Other rums within similar types will do the job in place of this in cocktails, but this boy has some depth of character.
 This will work in fruit-forward tiki drinks and in rum old-fashioned cocktails.
-This with just lime juice and sugar will make a tremendous daiquiri.
+With just lime juice and sugar, this will make a tremendous daiquiri.

 I like an agricole, it has a serious earthy pure taste.
 It feels like nothing is hidden or masked.
-It's easy to find an application for this rum but I can't give it a perfect score.
-I can't think of a rum that beats this one out in terms of friendliness and versatility for the cost but it'll never be the best option for my own applications for certain cocktails.
-If I was building a cocktail menu I'd opt for cheaper rums for my builds, but If you want to explore the rum cocktail world this is a great investment that will meet so many of your needs.
-If you haven't tried it yet, buy it.
+Finding an application for this rum is easy, but I can't give it a perfect score.
+I need help thinking of a rum that beats this one out in terms of friendliness and versatility for the cost, but it'll never be the best option for my applications for specific cocktails.
+If I were building a cocktail menu, I'd opt for cheaper rums for my builds, but If you want to explore the rum cocktail world, this is a significant investment that will meet so many of your needs.
+If you have yet to try it, buy it.
 Buy it early on.
-You will probably find a different rum that you will like a bit better for your own applications, be it neat or in cocktails, but this is a great benchmark to start at and developed a frame of reference from.
-I'm happy to have this on my shelf, it's an easy teaching rum.
-If you think you can be a mentor/guide for someone into the rum world, you should have this.
+You will probably find a different rum that you will like a bit better for your own applications, be it neat or in cocktails, but this is a great benchmark to start at and develop a frame of reference from.
+I'm happy to have this on my shelf; it's an easy teaching rum.
+If you can be a mentor/guide for someone into the rum world, you should have this.

 Fact Sheet: